SailyTeam/Saily/Onboarding.md

 This should install all the pods we use along with the submodule for the LNPopupController.

 Open the Protein.xcworkspace ***not*** the .xcproj.
-Once you open the Workspace, change the Bundle ID for the Saily project to a new identifier.
+Once you open the Workspace, change the Bundle ID for the Protein project to a new identifier.
 This way you will be able to compile with your provisioning profile.

 Good luck, if you have any questions, feel free to DM [Saily Support](https://twitter.com/SailySupport) on Twitter.